Jonas Laurens

 Software

-- Terminator is my go-to terminal.
+- Terminator : My go-to terminal.
 I have tried several others, but Terminator fits my workflow perfectly.

-- Brave I use a wide range of browsers for testing, but Brave is my daily driver.
-Still waiting for the next big thing…
+- Brave : I use a wide range of browsers for testing, but Brave is my daily driver.
+Still waiting for the next big thing… (looking at you Ladybird)

-- Google apps like Gmail, Keep, Calendar, and Drive.
+- Google apps : e.g. Gmail, Keep, Calendar, and Drive.

 Workspace

-- Logitech MX Keys Mechanical Mini - brown switches I upgraded to this from the standard MX Keys.
+- Logitech MX Keys Mechanical Mini : I upgraded to this from the standard MX Keys.
 I was already a huge fan of the original, so when they announced a version with mechanical switches, I immediately jumped on board.